-Mammogram: If you are 40-years-old or older, we recommend a mammogram yearly.
+- Mammogram: If you are 40 years old or older, we recommend a mammogram yearly.

-Colonoscopy: If you are 50-years-old or older, we recommend a colonoscopy screening or at the very least, discuss ColoGuard or FIT testing with your primary care provider.
+- Colonoscopy: If you are 50 years old or older, we recommend a colonoscopy screening or at the very least, discuss ColoGuard or FIT testing with your primary care provider.

-Diet and Exercise: I know, I know we beat ourselves up every year, Keto, Atkins, Mediterranean, DASH, Weight Watchers, there are a ton of diets out there, but we all KNOW what we should eat and what we shouldn’t.
+- Diet and Exercise: I know, I know we beat ourselves up every year, Keto, Atkins, Mediterranean, DASH, Weight Watchers, there are a ton of diets out there, but we all KNOW what we should eat and what we shouldn’t.
 Weight Watchers is a great program that helps track your food and exercise.
 My Fitness Pal is also a great App to keep you on track.
-We think the key is to find something that works for you, allow yourself some “off’ days, and if you fall off the wagon IT’S OKAY, jump back on!
+We think the key is to find something that works for you, allow yourself some “off” days, and if you fall off the wagon IT’S OKAY, jump back on!
 Every woman can do things for herself to be healthier.
-Exercise to a goal of 150 minutes per week, rest, watch your sugar and fat intake, and take a calcium supplement with a daily multivitamin.
+Exercise to a goal of 150 minutes per week, rest, watch your sugar and fat intake and take a calcium supplement with a daily multivitamin.

-Relax: I KNOW!
+- Relax: I KNOW!
 We tend not to take time for ourselves.
-We are always there for our kids, our spouses, our parents, our friends, but what about being there for yourself?
+We are always there for our kids, our spouses, our parents, and our friends, but what about being there for ourselves?
 It’s important!
 Even five minutes of quiet reflection every day can change your mood and help you deal with your daily stressors.
 Take a lunch break, meditate or do yoga first thing in the morning, and after the kids are tucked in …. take five!